 Marketing and Communications at Southeast Missouri State University distribute a range of materials every year from news releases and publications to advertisements and marketing materials.
-Individual colleges, departments and offices publish even more material.
 With the proliferation of materials published on campus, the need for consistency in style and usage is more important than ever.

 Please refer to the information in the following pages when preparing text for publication in print or online, to ensure you are following the official editorial style of Southeast Missouri State University.
 This guide is a work in progress and will be updated regularly as the need arises.
-Please feel free to call Marcom at (573) 651-2459 with any questions you may have concerning University style.
+Please feel free to call Marcom at (573) 651-5158 with any questions you may have concerning University style.